apivideo/api.video-documentation/live-streaming/live-stream-best-practices.md

 - In order to prevent the live stream from getting stuck (buffering indefinitely), please ensure that you are following the recommended [settings](#recommended-setting-for-ingestion).
 - Make sure to verify that the connection speed is adequate and stable before the stream is starting.

-## Streaming protocols

-api.video supports both `RTMP` and `SRT` protocols for live streaming.
-Accepting live streams through `SRT` **is currently in beta** - reach out if you have any questions or encounter any issues!

 ### SRT details

 * The minimum accepted value for `latency` is 120 ms, lower values will be ignored.